rnestler/rnestler.github.io-source/content/articles/2017/2017-04-29_visiting_hackerspace_budapest.rst

     Axolotl

-They also have built a mechanism to avoid over feeding the Axolotl:  Whenever one feeds it, you also press a button which will then change its color from green to red.
+They also have built a mechanism to avoid over feeding the axolotl:  Whenever one feeds it, you also press a button which will then change its color from green to red.
 This will remain like that until the next feeding time were it will turn green again.
 I found this whole thing quite amazing!